Area: 3,323.6 sq. km.

 Ha Noi is the capital of the Socialist Republic of Viet Nam, the center of culture, politics, economy and trade of the whole country.

 Ha Noi is located in the Red River Delta, in the center of North Viet Nam.
-It is encompassed by Thai Nguyen to the north, Vinh Phuc provinces to the west and south, Bac Giang, Bac Ninh and Hung Yen provinces to the east and south-east.
+It is encompassed by Thai Nguyen and Vinh Phuc provines to the north, Ha Nam and Hoa Binh provinces to the south, Bac Giang, Bac Ninh and Hung Yen provinces to the east, Hoa Binh and Phu Tho provinces to the west.

 Ha Noi means "the hinterland between the rivers" (Ha: river, Noi: interior).
 Ha Noi's territory is washed by the Red River (the portion of the Red River embracing Ha Noi is approximately 40km long) and its tributaries, but there are some other rivers flowing through the capital, including Duong, Cau, Ca Lo, Day, Nhue, Tich, To Lich and Kim Nguu.